district10/blog/_pages/notes.md

       - [List of forms of word play - Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/List_of_forms_of_word_play)

 George R.R.
-Martin on Syrian refugees: 'Let them in'
+Martin on Syrian (`['sɪrɪən]`, 叙利亚) refugees: 'Let them in'

-tranny 异装癖

 [Tranny (slang) - Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Tranny_(slang))

+:   tranny 异装癖

-:   Tranny is a slang term used chiefly to describe people who are confused and
-    full of themselves wearing drag, transvestites, or cross-dressers.
+    Tranny is a slang term used chiefly to describe people **who are confused** and full of themselves wearing drag, **transvestites**, or **cross-dressers**.
 The term is considered a compliment by some transgender activists, such as Roz Kaveney.

     ![Roz Kaveney, 14 April 2007](https://upload.wikimedia.org/wikipedia/commons/thumb/1/12/Roz_Kaveney_April_14_2007_by_Patrick_Nielsen_Hayden.jpg/330px-Roz_Kaveney_April_14_2007_by_Patrick_Nielsen_Hayden.jpg)